refinedev/refine/documentation/docs/api-reference/chakra-ui/components/themed-layout.md

 };
 ```

-You can also make it sticky using the `sticky` property, which is optional and defaults to `false`.
-An example of its usage is shown below:
+You can also make it sticky using the `sticky` property, which is optional and defaults to `false`:

 ```tsx
 import { Refine } from "@refinedev/core";